TOTAL PROPERTY MANAGEMENT, LLC

 - Provide owner with fully itemized monthly reports and year-end accounting statement.

 - Periodic inspections of the property, during lease, in order to ensure proper maintenance.

 - Arrange tenant notices and evictions, when necessary.

 - Perform property inspection upon move-in and move-out of each Tenant.
 Keep written evaluation on file.

 - Maintain a professional relationship with Owner and Tenant.
 Our goal is satisfied long-term Tenants who pay the rent on time and take care of the property.

-- Pricing: 10% monthly commission; there are no out-of-pocket cost to the Owner.
-We only get paid when there is a Tenant in place.
+- Pricing: 10% monthly commission; We only get paid when there is a Tenant in place.